Cannabis is a bigger problem than you think

 We are committed to promoting the health, happiness and success of your child.

-Our e-learning curriculum, in-person consultations and prevention resources will help you understand what to look out for in your child and how to talk about the issue with them.
+Our IMPACT Prevention curriculum, in-person consultations and prevention resources will help you understand what to look out for in your child and how to talk about the issue with them.
 As we work with the schools and health care providers that shape our young people's lives, you will feel assured that you are protecting your child's future.

 Find out how we can personalize a program that fulfills your needs.
 Be Prepared to Help Them